RAF Bentwaters: Bentwaters Cold War Museum

+Private Tractor Museum

+Bill Kemball, from Suffolk, moved his large collection of tractors and other equipment to a building on the site.
+As of October 2023, the museum is only available to visit by appointment, but plans are being made to make it more available to visit.

 Television and media

 The 2005 reality television series Space Cadets was largely shot at RAF Bentwaters.
 The base was disguised as a Russian spaceport to maintain the illusion that the contestants were in fact in Russia preparing for their mission in space.

 In 2008 an episode of the History Channel's UFO Hunters entitled "Military vs. UFOs", was aired.
 The episode focused on RAF Bentwaters' 1956 and 1980 UFO incidents.

+The 2021 James Nunn action movie One Shot, set on an Eastern European prison island, was filmed at Bentwaters.